LGBTQ rights in Armenia: Activism

+In response, Armenia’s Foreign Ministry spokeswoman, Anna Naghdalyan, called on foreign diplomats to “demonstrate more respect and sensitivity towards Armenian society” and to “refrain from undue engagement in the public debate.”
+In February 2020, a member of an Armenian nationalist party tried to "clean up" Armenia's National Assembly.
+"Since the lectern of the National Assembly has been desecrated," Sona Aghekyan announced, "I'm going to burn incense here."
+Aghekyan was referring to transgender activist Lilit Martirosyan, who made a brief speech in parliament from the same lectern in 2019.

 Freedom of speech and expression

 In 2013, the Armenian police proposed a bill outlawing "non-traditional sexual relationships" and the promotion of LGBT "propaganda" to youth in a law similar to the Russian anti-gay law.
 Ashot Aharonian, a police spokesperson, stated that the bill was proposed due to the public's fear of the spreading of homosexuality.
 However, NGOs including Pink Armenia claimed that this was an attempt to distract the public from various sociopolitical issues within the country.
 The bill ultimately failed to pass.

 In November 2018, a Christian LGBT group had to cancel several forums and events it had planned due to "constant threats" and "organized intimidation" from political and religious leaders, as well as a "lack of sufficient readiness" from the police force to protect them.

 Iravunk newspaper incident

 On 17 May 2014, the Iravunk newspaper published an article with a list of dozens of people's Facebook accounts from the Armenian LGBT community, calling them "zombies" and accused them of serving the interest of the international homosexual lobby.
 The newspaper was sued and taken before the Armenian Court of Appeals, where the judges found that the newspaper did not offend anybody and ordered the plaintiffs to pay 50,000 dram (US$120) as compensation to the newspaper and its editor, Hovhannes Galajyan.